Frequently asked questions

 Can I get Student Finance support to help pay for my fees?

-Student loans from the UK government are available to eligible students on the full-time BA (Hons) degree programmes (including the Foundation Year, if taken as the first year of a four-year degree), and also to those studying our MA in Applied Theology, and our MA in Language, Community and Development.
+Student loans from the UK government are available to eligible students on the full-time BA (Hons) degree programmes (including the Foundation Year, if taken as the first year of a four-year degree, and Flexible Learning), and also to those studying our MA in Applied Theology, and our MA in Language, Community and Development.

 Please note that the loans may not cover the full amount of your fees.